maxqblock/aws-security-call/README.md

 It is important that security teams are immediately informed when critical security events occur.
 High-severity alerts, such as HIGH GuardDuty findings, need direct and immediate communication with a security team member.
 This solution was developed to enhance security monitoring within AWS by ensuring that the right people are alerted quickly, which will improve compliance and responsiveness to significant security threats.

 This AWS Lambda function processes GuardDuty alerts, sending notifications via email and outbound calls for critical findings.
-It utilizes Amazon SNS to dispatch email alerts and Amazon Polly to synthesize speech for voice notifications.
-The function triggers an outbound call through Amazon Connect, ensuring prompt action on important GuardDuty findings.
-All key parameters, including SNS Topic ARN, S3 Bucket Name, and Amazon Connect details, are managed via environment variables for flexibility and ease of deployment.
+It utilizes Amazon SNS to dispatch email alerts and Amazon Connect to trigger outbound calls, ensuring prompt action on important GuardDuty findings.
+This solution can be deployed to any AWS environment through the YML file provided.
+PLEASE NOTE: This solution will only work in regions that Amazon Connect and other AWS services included are available in.
+Do not forget GuardDuty is a regional service.

-## Initial Steps
+## Prerequsities

+### 1. Enable GuardDuty

-- Verify GuardDuty is enabled in the region and account you are deploying to (this solution will work best in the account containing the GuardDuty delegated administrator)
+Verify that GuardDuty is enabled in the region this solution will be deployed to.

-- Setup Amazon Connect (shown below)
+### 2. Enable Amazon Connect

+While most of this solution is deployed through infrastructure as code, Amazon Connect needs to be enabled manually.